rurre/PumkinsAvatarTools/README.md

 To launch the tool go to `Tools > Pumkin > Avatar Tools`

 **Important:** Since this is an editor script it needs to be in a folder called `Editor`anywhere in your project.
+**Disclaimer:** This tool is in beta and could *break everything*.
+Please backup your avatars.
+Als use at your own risk.